Many of the books written for young adults seem to appeal more to girls than they do to boys.

 I am a huge fan of book series and love to read them myself.
 My son is also very fond of series and once he finds one he likes he just plows through the books one after another.
 I hope you will suggest that your teen try a few of these series.

-Be sure to stop by and check out our article on the Top 5 Reasons for Getting Boys Hooked on Book Series.
+Plus be sure to stop by and check out our article on the Top 5 Reasons for Getting Boys Hooked on Book Series.